The Ultimate Moodle & WizIQ Mash-up

 WizIQ pricing and plan covers virtual classroom and user base pricing so that the user can budget according to their own needs.
 Once using the plugin, if Moodle upgrades, the upgraded plugin can be downloaded at no extra charge.

 WizIQ provides a great installation guide that can be downloaded and there is always someone you can ask for help if you need it.
 In addition, there is an enormous amount of WizIQ tutorials and live classes to help you with the WizIQ side of things, and an equally deep set of tutorials, live classes and partnerships with such Moodle training organizations as Dr. Nellie Deutsch’s Moodle for Teachers programs and the frequent free Moodle MOOCs on WizIQ.

 Moodle and WizIQ are a mash-up made in heaven.

-Even if you already have a Moodle site, and a WizIQ account and are teaching only a few students, having both in your teacher’s tool kit expands your activities in significant way.
+Even if you already have a Moodle site, and a WizIQ account and are teaching only a few students, having both in your teacher’s toolkit expands your activities in a significant way.
 And, if you are searching for a live class system that can integrate with a large scale university Moodle set-up, WizIQ has a deep bench of support staff who are used to devising and designing even more customized relationships.